 Which Number Plates Are Our Favourite Celebs Buying?

 It’s not just our sporting superstars who like personalised car registrations.
 Even our monarch loves a cherished plate.
 She’s currently using one of the first ever private car registrations in the UK, a plate which simply says A 7.
 Keen Royal watchers who were lucky enough to catch a glimpse of Prince William and Kate Middleton’s wedding would have seen them driving away in an Aston Martin DB6 MkII which belonged to the Prince of Wales, with the number plate JU5T WED although this is not a genuine registration number.

 Money no object?
-The most expensive number plate ever sold was a DVLA number plate with the two-digit 1 D. Purchased in 2009 by a London based businessman from Lebanon, it was a gift for his lucky wife.
+The most expensive number plate ever sold in the UK was a DVLA number plate with the two-digit 1 D. Purchased in 2009 by a London based businessman from Lebanon, it was a gift for his lucky wife.
 Since this article was written, A Ferrari car dealer by the name of John Collins paid just over £518,000 for the registration 25 O which has on a hugely valuable Ferrari 250 previously owned by a pop legend.
 Read our other story on Personalised number plates of the rich and famous